cybercongress/go-cyber/docs/cyberd.md

 2. Newly calculated rank short merkle tree
 3. Last block short merkle tree

-With <b>last calculated rank hash</b> and <b>newly calculated rank merkle tree</b> we could check if rank calculation was finished before node restart.
+With _last calculated rank hash_ and _newly calculated rank merkle tree_ we could check if rank calculation was finished before node restart.
 If they are equal then rank wasn't calculated and we should run rank calculation.
-If not we could skip rank calculation and use <b>newly calculated rank merkle tree</b> to participate in consensus when it comes to block number `cbn ≡ 0 (mod p)` (rank values will not be available until rank calculation happens in next iteration.
+If not we could skip rank calculation and use _newly calculated rank merkle tree_ to participate in consensus when it comes to block number `cbn ≡ 0 (mod p)` (rank values will not be available until rank calculation happens in next iteration.
 Still validator can participate in consensus so nothing bad).

-<b>Last block merkle tree</b> necessary to participate in consensus till start of next rank calculation iteration.
+_Last block merkle tree_ necessary to participate in consensus till start of next rank calculation iteration.
 So, after restart we could end up with two states:
 1. Restored current rank context and new rank context without rank values (links, user stakes and merkle tree).
 2. Restored current rank context without rank values.
 Restored new rank context only with links and user stakes.